How the BBMC Came to Be – A Cautionary Tale

 We staged a small We Need The Deed protest outside City Hall.
 It was maybe twelve of us, standing there with our signs.
 The city had gotten wind of it, so they actually had cops stationed there—watching us like we were some kind of threat.

-I’ll never forget that Shannie Duff came shuffling out of City Hall in her house slippers—I’m serious—and she just looked so defeated.
-That had nothing to do with us, though, and everything to do with the toxic atmosphere inside the building.
-She mumbled a few words about that’s it, there’s nothing I can do, and she turned and went back into City Hall.
+I’ll never forget that Shannie Duff came shuffling out of City Hall in her house slippers, and she just looked so defeated.
+I’m very sure that had nothing to do with us, and everything to do with the toxic atmosphere inside the building.
+She mumbled a few words about there’s nothing I can do, and she turned and crept back into City Hall.

 I was reminded of one occasion when myself and Jenny Naish had arranged an 11th hour meeting with councillors Ron Ellsworth and Art Puddister in an attempt to lobby for support.
 A clerk ushered us into a tiny conference room.
 There was a large round table with a few chairs, far to big to fit comfortably into the room, and in the centre of the table there was a giant plate of cookies.
 Ellsworth came in first, slid around the walls and took a seat.